melanielaporte/melanielaporte/README.md

 <h5 align=center>`` Success follows doing what you love ``</h5>

 I am an aspiring engineer passionate about building solutions that merge creativity with functionality and expertise.
 New York based.
-- :telescope: I am studying Computer Science at Columbia University and promote frontend and backend for building web and app applications, as well as hardware and prototype devices.
+- :telescope: Studying Computer Science at Columbia University and promote frontend and backend for building web and app applications, as well as hardware and prototype devices.

 - :seedling: Exploring 3D modeling and ways to gamify productivity to enhance user experiences with interactive design.